 Purpose, Contributions and Goals

 Beyond the above examples, few writings in CSP have engaged with cultural praxis in conjunction with what specific methodologies might be utilized to carry out CSP research.
-Such articulation is necessary in order to provide researchers with additional resources to make informed, reflexive and strategic methodological choices when carrying out critical forms of CSP research.
-The purpose of outlining narrative inquiry and discursive psychology as they align with cultural praxis is to expand dialogues advocating for critical forms of CSP research that conceptualize and analyse culture and cultural identities as socially constructed and nuanced (McGannon & Schinke, in press).
-Additionally, while use of narrative inquiry (e.g., Smith, 2013a) and discursive psychology (e.g., McGannon & Schinke, 2013) is growing in sport psychology, no published work within the discipline has put them into dialogue to explore what they afford the CSP research genre.
+Such articulation is necessary in order to provide researchers with additional resources to make informed, reflexive and strategic methodological choices that align with certain epistemologies (e.g., social constructionism) when carrying out critical forms of CSP research.
+The purpose of outlining narrative inquiry and discursive psychology as they align with cultural praxis is to expand dialogues advocating for critical forms of CSP research that conceptualize and analyse culture and cultural identities as socially constructed and nuanced (i.e., align with the underlying assumptions of social constructionism and cultural praxis tenets) (McGannon & Schinke, in press).
+Additionally, while the use of narrative inquiry (e.g., Smith, 2013a) and discursive psychology (e.g., McGannon & Schinke, 2013) is growing in sport psychology, no published work within the discipline has put them into dialogue to explore what they afford the CSP research genre.
 Our further intent with the present submission is to expand narrative inquiry and discursive psychology literature, with the hope of prompting further empirical investigations using these methodologies within sport psychology to explore cultural topics and cultural issues in novel and different ways.
 Our ultimate goal is to add to the wider dialogue within sport psychology that encourages researchers to ask new questions and think differently, and in so doing, create new knowledge that leads to creative solutions to socio-cultural challenges in sport and physical activity contexts (Smith & Sparkes, 2009a).
+In this regard, because narrative inquiry and discursive psychology take a novel and creative approach to conceptualizing and studying self-identity, experiences and behaviour, new and different research questions and points of change are opened up within the socio-cultural realm of sport psychology.

 To accomplish the above goals, we first provide an overview of narrative inquiry and discursive psychology, delineate some key convergences between them and how these link with, and build upon, a cultural praxis agenda.
 Next, to further demonstrate the potential of these methodologies for centralizing culture in CSP research, we offer some distinct methodological contributions of each.
 While little to no research has used narrative inquiry or discursive psychology within CSP, when possible, we draw on research examples within the wider sport and exercise psychology field that has used them, to explore what critical CSP research might be.
 We conclude with some aspirations for critical forms of CSP research grounded in cultural praxis moving forward.
-In the spirit of cultural praxis being “an attempt to broaden the epistemological spectrum of theory and practice in the field” (Ryba & Wright, 2010, p.3), these ideas are offered as considerations amongst a range of possibilities that might centralize culture in CSP.
+In the spirit of cultural praxis being “an attempt to broaden the epistemological spectrum of theory and practice in the field” (Ryba & Wright, 2010, p.3), these ideas are offered as considerations amongst a range of methodological possibilities that might centralize culture in CSP.

 Narrative Inquiry and Discursive Psychology: Convergences, Links and Expansions